Clan Skene: 17th century and Thirty Years' War

 The Skenes were forced into exile for their support of Charles I of England.
 The clan chief then took service with the Swedish armies under Gustavus Adolphus of Sweden during the Thirty Years' War.

 19th century

 The direct line of the chiefs of Clan Skene died out in 1827 and the estates passed to a nephew, James Duff, 4th Earl Fife.

 Another prominent branch of the Clan Skene were the Skenes of Rubislaw.
 James Skene of Rubislaw was a close friend of the novelist Walter Scott, and is said to have provided Scott with some inspiration for both Quentin Durward and Ivanhoe.

-William Forbes Skene is a celebrated Scottish writer and historian who was appointed historiographer royal for Scotland in 1881.
+William Forbes Skene was a celebrated Scottish writer and historian who was appointed historiographer royal for Scotland in 1881.

 Clan castle and seat

 Skene Castle was the seat of the chiefs of Clan Skene until the main line died out in 1827 and it passed to the Earl of Fife.